ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     :arg int rotate: All copied pages will be rotated by the provided value (degrees, integer multiple of 90).

     :arg bool links: Choose whether (internal and external) links should be included in the copy.
 Default is `true`. *Named* links (:data:`LINK_NAMED`) and internal links to outside the copied page range are **always excluded**.
-    :arg bool annots: *(new in v1.16.1)* choose whether annotations should be included in the copy.
+    :arg bool annots: choose whether annotations should be included in the copy.
 Form **fields can never be copied** -- see below.
-    :arg int showProgress: *(new in v1.17.7)* specify an interval size greater zero to see progress messages on `sys.stdout`.
+    :arg int showProgress: specify an interval size greater zero to see progress messages on `sys.stdout`.
 After each interval, a message like `Inserted 30 of 47 pages.` will be printed.
-    :arg int final: *(new in v1.18.0)* controls whether the list of already copied objects should be **dropped** after this method, default *True*.
+    :arg int final: controls whether the list of already copied objects should be **dropped** after this method, default *True*.
 Set it to 0 except for the last one of multiple insertions from the same source PDF.
 This saves target file size and speeds up execution considerably.

   .. note::